gabrielbiscaia/users-crud/README.md

 - Docker
 - Docker-Compose

+## 📋 Requirements

+Before you begin, ensure you have the following installed on your local machine:

+- Node.js (v18 or later)
+- npm (comes with Node.js)
+- Docker and Docker Compose
+- Git

 ## ⚙️ Settings
 ### Configuration to run the application with Docker
 To run the project using Docker, you will need to create an **.env** file which will store the environment variables for **docker-compose**, the file should contain the following environment variables: